 Porter, R.F. & Suleiman, A.S.
 2014.
 The populations and distribution of the breeding birds of the Socotra archipelago, Yemen: 2.
 Shearwaters to Terns.
 Sandgrouse 36: 8–33.

 2) In a recent project, Alex Tavares Gonçalves confirmed previous observations that the endemic subspecies of the Cape Verde Cursorius cursor exsul is breeding after rains (from August until October in this study).
 Of source, the main objectives of the project were to study other aspects of the ecology of the species.
-See the report in the the African Bird Club website:
+See this report in the African Bird Club website:

 Tavares, A. 2014.
 Monitoring Cream-coloured Cursors Cursorius cursor exsul on the island of Maio, Cabo Verde.
 Fundação Maio Biodiversidade, Ilha do Maio, Cabo Verde, 9 pp.